Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 “To this day, I have only received R3097,” said Sitoe.

-Born in 1918, he’s 98-years-old this year.
+Born in 1918, he’s 98 years old this year.
 He walks with difficulty.
 He needs to be supported on either side to shuffle the couple of blocks from his house to the rec center, but he still makes it to the claimant meetings.

 So far, that monthly 200-metre struggle has got him nowhere -- and it’s unlikely he’ll see the end of this journey to justice before he is laid down at home to die.

 <div class="embed-responsive embed-responsive-16by9">
-	<iframe class="embed-responsive-item" src="https://www.youtube.com/embed/9ir8gDXl5Jc"></iframe>
+	<iframe class="embed-responsive-item" src="https://www.youtube.com/embed/STy-xaL-T_w"></iframe>
 </div>
 <figure>
 	<figcaption>description of video.
-Credit: Daniela Q Lepiz</figcaption>
+CREDIT: DANIELA Q LEPIZ</figcaption>
 </figure>